I Want to Break Free: Chart performance

 The single was received very positively over most of the world except for North America.
-In April 1984, it became number three in the United Kingdom, and was within the top 10 in many European and Latin American countries, but only peaked at number 45 on the US charts.
+In April 1984, it peaked at number three in the United Kingdom, and reached the top 10 in many European and Latin American countries, but only peaked at number 45 on the US charts.
 The single was certified double platinum in the UK.
 MTV and some other US stations' minimal airing of the video played a role in the low US ranking.
 The video was included in 1991 on VH1's My Generation two-part episode devoted to Queen hosted by guitarist Brian May.
 According to May in an interview about Queen's Greatest Hits, whereas the video was understood and taken as a joke in the UK, the US audience failed to see the soap-opera connection and might have interpreted the video as an open declaration of transvestism and Mercury's bisexuality.
 According to Taylor, MTV "was a very narrow-minded station then.
 It just seemed to be all fucking Whitesnake".
 "It was a measure of the...thinking, MTV, that they...thought it was disgraceful, and didn't show it, and banned it".

 In some other countries, such as South Africa and in South America, the song was highly praised because it was seen as an anthem of the fight against oppression, whereas the reaction to the video was mixed.

 Live performances

 After the release of The Works, the song was performed at almost all of Queen's live concerts.
 Live recordings of the song appeared on the concert albums Live Magic, Live at Wembley '86 and Return of the Champions.
 In addition, the song was performed at several concerts which were then included in Queen's videos such as Queen at Wembley, We Are the Champions: Final Live in Japan, The Freddie Mercury Tribute Concert, Hungarian Rhapsody: Queen Live in Budapest and Return of the Champions.

 Lisa Stansfield led the song in The Freddie Mercury Tribute Concert; Extreme also performed the song as part of a Queen medley earlier in the concert.
-The song was also performed in many concerts of the project Queen + Paul Rodgers, where Paul Rodgers took vocals, Danny Miranda played bass guitar and Spike Edney was at the keyboard.
+The song was also performed in many concerts of the project Queen + Paul Rodgers, where Paul Rodgers took vocals, Danny Miranda played bass guitar and Spike Edney played keyboard.